 HOW TO RUN A COURAGE COMMUNITY ENGAGEMENT WORKSHOP

 The first step is to download a Courage Quick Start Guide below.
 This is a poster that you can print out in A2 or A3 format and provides you with a visual guide from `1 to 12 on how to introduce (from 1 to 4) and run (from 5 yo 12) a Courage workshop.
 You can also just scroll down this 'Workshop' page and it will take you through each exercise in detail.
-You can download all of the presentations and posters or materials you will need to help you run your workshop from this page, or see the 'Community' page to order a printed version of the toolkit.
+Watch the introductory videos for each exercise, and then download all of the presentations and posters or materials you will need to help you run your workshop from this page, or see the 'Community' page to order a printed version of the toolkit.

 WORKSHOP EXERCISE: CREATING A VISION FOR OUR CHILDREN